gohugoio/hugo/content/en/templates/introduction.md

 #### Example 5: Conditional on empty _map_, _array_, or _slice_.

-If the _map_, _array_, or _slice_ passed into the range is zero-length then the else statment is evaluated.
+If the _map_, _array_, or _slice_ passed into the range is zero-length then the else statement is evaluated.

 ```go-html-template
 {{ range $array }}